 Marwan Kenzari is an award-winning Dutch actor.
-He received critical acclaim for his powerful and brooding performance in the Dutch crime drama WOLF, in which he plays a recently paroled Moroccan immigrant struggling to toe the line between promising boxer and rising criminal enforcer.
+He received critical acclaim for his powerful and brooding performance in the Dutch crime drama WOLF (2013), in which he plays a recently paroled Moroccan immigrant struggling to toe the line between promising boxer and rising criminal enforcer.
 His performance won him the Golden Calf for Best Actor at the Netherlands Film Festival in 2013.
-The International Film Festival Berlin selected Marwan as a Shooting Star 2014, while Variety introduced him as ‘International Talent to Watch’ in February 2014, followed by a listing in The Hollywood Reporter's '15 International Break Out Talents of 2016'
+The International Film Festival Berlin selected Marwan as a Shooting Star 2014, while Variety introduced him as ‘International Talent to Watch’ in February 2014.
+In December 2016, The Hollywood Reporter acknowledged him as one of 15 ‘International Break Out Talents of 2016’.

 In 2009, Marwan graduated from the prestigious Theatre Academy Maastricht, one of the finest drama academies in Europe.
 Soon after he joined the Amsterdam Theatre Group to work with internationally acclaimed director Ivo van Hove (A VIEW FROM THE BRIDGE, LAZARUS).
 Marwan was seen on stage in plays such as ANGELS IN AMERICA, OPENING NIGHT, ROMAN TRAGEDIES and THE RUSSIANS, which he not only performed in The Netherlands, but also in New York, Moscow, Vienna and London.

 Marwan made his screen debut in 2009, in MAITE WAS HERE by European Film Award- winning director Boudewijn Koole.
 In the same year, he starred in THE LAST DAYS OF EMMA BLAND, by auteur-director Alex van Warmerdam, whose film BORGMAN screened in competition at Cannes Film Festival 2013.